 Since the NA-OSGi Switch function matches exactly the UPnP Forum standardized SwitchPower service, the wrapper should eventually export to the network a UPnP device that utilizes this standard UPnP service.
-Therefore the UPnPService instance should provide two UPnPAction implementations corresponding to GetStatus and SetTarget actions defined in SwitchPower:1 as well as two UPnPStateVariable implementations corresponding to Status and Target state variables defined in Switch-
+Therefore the UPnPService instance should provide two UPnPAction implementations corresponding to GetStatus and SetTarget actions defined in SwitchPower:1 as well as two UPnPStateVariable implementations corresponding to Status and Target state variables defined in SwitchPower:1 (returned by UPnPService methods getActions() and getStateVariables(), respectively).